-For the year-ended December 31, 31,

-2023 2022 2021

-Balance as of January 1 \$ 437 \$ 87 \$

-Gross increases - tax positions in prior period 467 350 87

-Gross decreases - tax positions in prior period

-Gross increases - tax positions in current period 232

-Settlement

-Lapse of statute of limitations

-Balance as of December 31 \$ 1,136 \$ 437 \$ 87
+For the year ended December 31, 2024 2023 2022 Balance as of January 1 \$ 1,136 \$ 437 \$ 87 Gross increases - tax positions in prior period 21 467 350 Gross decreases - tax positions in prior period - Gross increases - tax positions in current period 395 232 Settlement - - Lapse of statute of limitations - - Balance as of December 31 \$ 1,552 \$ 1,136 \$ 437

-The Company is subject to income taxes in the U.S., Israel, Argentina, and Mexico.
+The Company is subject to income taxes in the U.S. and its territories, Israel, Argentina, and Mexico.
 The statute of limitations for adjustments to our historic tax obligations will vary from jurisdiction to jurisdiction.
 The tax years for U.S. federal and state income tax purposes open for examination are for the years ending December 31, 2019 and forward.
 The tax years for foreign jurisdictions open for examination are for the years ending December 31, 2018 and forward.

-The Company is asserting permanent reinvestment of all accumulated undistributed earnings of its foreign subsidiaries as of December 31, 2023.
+The Company is asserting permanent reinvestment of all accumulated undistributed earnings of its foreign subsidiaries as of December 31, 2024.
 Due to the timing and circumstances of repatriation of such earnings, if any, it is not practicable to determine the unrecognized deferred tax liability relating to such amounts.